 Choosing the right site for your dairy should be a high priority as the site can influence the design of the shed and your long-term planning.
 Selecting the right site for your project may also help lower costs now and for expansion projects in the future.
 Location, slope and exposure to the prevailing weather all need to be considered when choosing which site will be best for your new dairy shed

-The location of your shed site should have:
+The location of your dairy shed site should have:

 - Access to services like power and water supply